Smith & Wesson expects higher fourth-quarter results; shares rise

-Gun maker Smith & Wesson Holding Corp SWHC.O said it expected to report higher fourth-quarter results, sending its shares up 6 percent in extended trading.
+June 13 Gun maker Smith & Wesson Holding Corp said it expected to report higher fourth-quarter results, sending its shares up 6 percent in extended trading.

 Mass shootings such as the Newtown school massacre and the Aurora theater shooting have triggered fierce gun control debates in the United States and prompted President Barack Obama to push for legislation to curb gun violence.